 Stone Sour fucking rocks.
 There I said it.
 And I meant it.
 They did not disappoint.
 The rocked from the opening notes of “Mission Statement” to the closing notes of “30/30 150.”
 They rocked so hard that I blew my voice out from screaming so loudly.
 Very tight as a band, virtuoso guitarist(s) with taste, singer with an amazing voice and song writing capabilities.
 Oh yeah the rhythm section is pretty badass too.
 The hardest rocking songs for me were “Reborn,” “Get Inside,” and “30/30 150.”

 Somehow Stone Sour were not the headliners.
-After them came Disturbed which I always enjoy and had not seen since 2003.
+After them came Disturbed which I always enjoy and had not seen for a couple years.
 Closing the show was Avenged Sevenfold.
 I don’t know why but I just cannot bring myself to like their music.